LLNL/magpie/doc/README.mahout.md

    Create a script that will run your job/calculation automatically, set it in MAGPIE_JOB_SCRIPT, and then run your job.

-   See "Exported Environment Variables" in README for information on common exported environment variables that may be useful in scripts.
+   See "Exported Environment Variables" in README.md for information on common exported environment variables that may be useful in scripts.